-Status Documents required How long are the alternative documents valid?
-EAD card needed?
-Timely filed AOS based on U-1 or U derivative status Form I-797C showing timely U- based AOS filing and original I-94 showing U status.
-44 1 year past the expiration date of the original I-94, or until the AOS is denied or withdrawn (whichever is earlier).
+Status Documents required How long alternative documents are valid EAD card needed?
+Timely filed AOS based on U-1 or U derivative status Form I-797C showing timely U-based AOS filing, and original I-94 showing U status.
+44 1 year past the expiration date of the original I 94, or until the AOS is denied or withdrawn (whichever (is earlier).
 45 Not for 1 year past the expiration date on the I-94.46 Timely filed AOS based on T-1 status Form I-797C showing timely T-1 based AOS filing and original I-94 showing T-1 status.
-47 2 years past the expiration date on the original I-94, or until the AOS is denied or withdrawn (whichever is earlier).
+47 2 years past the expiration date on the original I 94, or until the AOS is denied or withdrawn (whichever is earlier).
 48 Not for 2 years past the expiration date on the I-94.
 49 Timely filed AOS based on T derivative status Valid EAD card.
 50 Alternative documents are not accepted.
 51 Yes.
 52

-44 HANDBOOK FOR EMPLOYERS 6.8, at 1-2 (Form I-797C in combination with an appropriate I-94 are acceptable "List C" documents for these noncitizens during the extension period), see also 8 C.F.R. §274a.2(b)(1)(v)(A)-(C) ("The individual may present either an original document which establishes both employment authorization and identity, or an original document which establishes employment authorization and a separate original document which establishes identity.") (emphasis added), FORM I-9 INSTRUCTIONS (Employers "must allow the employee to choose the document to be presented from the Lists of Acceptable Documents, found on the last page of Form I-9.")
+44 HANDBOOK FOR EMPLOYERS 7.8, at 1-2 (Form I-797C in combination with I-94 are acceptable "List C" documents during extension period), see also 8 C.F.R. §274a.2(b)(1)(v)(A)-(C) ("The individual may present either an original document which establishes both employment authorization and identity, or an original document which establishes employment authorization and a separate original document which establishes identity.") (emphasis added), FORM I-9 INSTRUCTIONS (Employers "must allow the employee to choose the document to be presented from the Lists of Acceptable Documents.")

-45 HANDBOOK FOR EMPLOYERS 6.8, at 1-2
+45 HANDBOOK FOR EMPLOYERS 7.8, at 1-2

 46 Id.
-(Form I-797C in combination with an appropriate I-94 are acceptable "List C" documents for these noncitizens during the extension period.)
+(Form I-797C in combination I-94 are acceptable "List C" documents during extension period.)

-47 HANDBOOK FOR EMPLOYERS 6.8, at 1 (Form I-797C in combination with an appropriate I-94 are acceptable "List C" documents for these noncitizens during the extension period), see also 8 C.F.R. §274a.2(b)(1)(v)(A)-(C) ("The individual may present either an original document which establishes both employment authorization and identity, or an original document which establishes employment authorization and a separate original document which establishes identity.") (emphasis added), FORM I-9 INSTRUCTIONS (Employers "must allow the employee to choose the document to be presented from the Lists of Acceptable Documents, found on the last page of Form I-9.")
+47 HANDBOOK FOR EMPLOYERS 7.8, at 1 (Form I-797C in combination I-94 are acceptable "List C" documents during extension period), see also 8 C.F.R. §274a.2(b)(1)(v)(A)-(C) ("The individual may present either an original document which establishes both employment authorization and identity, or an original document which establishes employment authorization and a separate original document which establishes identity.") (emphasis added), FORM I-9 INSTRUCTIONS (Employers "must allow the employee to choose the document to be presented from the Lists of Acceptable Documents.")

-48 HANDBOOK FOR EMPLOYERS 6.8 at 1.
+48 HANDBOOK FOR EMPLOYERS 7.8 at 1.

-50 Cf. HANDBOOK FOR EMPLOYERS 6.8, at 2.
+50 Cf. HANDBOOK FOR EMPLOYERS 7.8, at 2.